USRSE/usrse25/pages/attend/know-go.md

 Check out this local [guide](https://us-rse.org/usrse25/attend/local-info/) for things to do or see while in Philly.
 It covers some historical and cultural must-see spots as well as a curated guide to dining options near the conference venue.

-## What to Bring
+## What to Bring & Weather

 -   Photo ID and your conference badge
 -   Laptop, chargers, extension cord
 -   Business cards or digital contact-sharing app
 -   Water bottle, notebook, sweater (rooms can be chilly!)

-## Dress Code & Weather

--   Dress code: [Business casual / formal / casual]
--   Weather: Philadelphia in early October averages highs near 70°F and lows around 50°F. Pack a light jacket or sweater.
-The hotel and conference rooms can be chilly.
+-   **Weather**: Philadelphia in early October averages highs near 70°F and lows around 50°F. Pack a light jacket or sweater.
+The hotel and conference rooms may be chilly.

 ## Health & Safety